-Edo govt distributes smart solar boxes to 22 youths - THISDAYLIVE
+Edo Govt Distributes Smart Solar Boxes to 22 Youths - THISDAYLIVE

-Speaking to beneficiaries at the event in Etsako West Local Government Area, Acting Chairman, Hon.
-Imanofi Inusa, commended the Governor Obaseki-led administration for the training and for providing starter-packs to the 22 Edo youths.
+Addressing the beneficiaries at the event in Etsako West Local Government Area, Acting Chairman, Mr. Imanofi Inusa, commended the state governor, Mr. Godwin Obaseki for the training and for providing starter-packs to the 22 Edo youths.

 Member of the EdoJobs engagement team, Mr. Bernard Obassi, said the 22 beneficiaries of the solar boxes are part of the over 100 persons trained in February 2019.